PolyCatDev/flipper-cafe/README.md

-# (｡•̀ᴗ-)✧ Flipper Cafe Website
+# Flipper Cafe Website

-## What is this?
-This is the code for the [Flipper Cafe](https://github.com/PolyCatDev/flipper-cafe/tree/main) website.
+Cool!
+You found where the [Flipper Cafe](https://github.com/PolyCatDev/flipper-cafe/tree/main) website is hosted :3